offconvex/offconvex.github.io/_posts/GANs.md

 ---
 layout: post
-title: Generative Adversarial Nets (GANs): Some open questions
+title: Generative Adversarial Networks (GANs): Some Open Questions
-date:  2017-03-13 17:00:00
+date:  2017-03-15 13:00:00
 author: Sanjeev Arora
-visible: False
+visible: True
 ---

 Since ability to generate “realistic-looking” data may be a step towards understanding its structure and exploiting it, generative models are an important component of unsupervised learning, which has been a frequent theme on this blog.
 Today’s post is about Generative Adversarial Networks (GANs), introduced in 2014 by [Goodfellow et al.](https://arxiv.org/abs/1406.2661), which have quickly become very popular way to train generative models for complicated real-life data.
 It involves a game-theoretic tussle between a generator player and a discriminator player, which is very attractive and may be useful in other settings.